bensonchoyintuitas/intuitas_knowledgebase/docs/naming_standards_and_conventions.md

    *e.g. abfss://dev@dlintutiasengineering.dfs.core.windows.net/intuitas_engineering_dev_catalog/__unitystorage/catalogs/catalog-guid/tables/object-guid*

 - For granular control over schema-level storage locations: Pre-create schemas with LOCATION mapped to external paths or configure the catalog-level location.
 - Ensure dbt's dbt_project.yml and environment variables align with storage locations.

 #### Metadata Schemas and Objects

+Refer to [Data layers and stages](level_2.md#data-layers-and-stages) for further context and definitions applicable to this section.

 Contains metadata that supports engineering and governance.
 This will vary depending on engineering and governance toolsets